prayreh153/WHSTechNotes/journal.md

 # February 10, 2026
 Journal Prompt:
 I don't really watch American Football much.
 I also didn't watch the Super Bowl.

+ # February 23, 2026
+Journal Prompt:
+A technology i'd say had the biggest impact is the broadcasting technology, revolutionizing how audiences watch the sports.
+This tech offers FPV drones for immersive angles, 4K HDR, and Chyron graphics for real-time data, reducing on-site footprints while increasing production value.
+This technology make the games more engaging and accessible to a global, digital audience.